 It is of critical importance that all aACE files be safely closed via the FileMaker Server Admin Console prior to shutting down or restarting the aACE server.
 Please follow the steps below very carefully anytime you need to restart your aACE server for any reason.
 Shutting down the server while any aACE files are still open can result in corrupt files and permanent loss of data.

 We recommend that you schedule periodic restarts of your aACE server to take place at least once every 30 days.
 FileMaker Server sometimes encounters issues with system performance or with the Admin Console interface if the server has not been restarted for a long time.
 Periodic restarts help prevent such issues.
+You can schedule automatic restarts to help with this.

 You may also need to shut down and restart your aACE server in order to install OS / software updates or if aACE Software support personnel cannot access your server remotely.
 When scheduling a restart of your aACE server, select a convenient time (e.g. when user disruption will be minimal), then use these instructions to ensure your aACE server is restarted safely.